Well, I don’t know. Yet.

-Really.
 The muscles in and around the back are complex.
-But I have a few guesses, and maybe I can help get your back feeling a whole lot better.
+But I already have a few guesses.

 Back Pain and Me

-It’s your posture.
 A lot of people have little things here and there in their posture that aren’t too big of a deal until they go through pregnancy.
-The big postural changes that result from carrying a human inside you for ten months exacerbate those little things.
-Now you might have a big thing, and some significant pain, stiffness, or mobility limitations.
-Good news: your posture is changeable.
+The big postural changes that result from carrying a human inside you for ten months can turn a little thing into a big pain and some significant pain, stiffness, or mobility limitations.

-Learning some of the details of anatomy can really help with awareness.
-You might be doing some great exercises, but doing them without awareness of a postural tendency you have.
-Getting to know your skeleton and muscle systems a little better is likely to make your workouts do what you want–help you, not send you into spasms of pain.
+Learning some anatomy basics can really help with awareness.
+You might be doing some great exercises, but if you’re doing them without awareness of a postural tendency you have, you could be exacerbating something that’s not working for you.
+Let’s get your workouts doing what you want them to do.

 Corrective exercise can get neurons firing in healthy patterns again, creating a virtuous cycle where your daily movements help your body heal instead of creating demand on a strained system.